Orchestral Manoeuvres in the Dark: Subsequent reinventions

-The McCluskey-led OMD explored a dance-oriented approach on Sugar Tax (1991) and Liberator (1993); critic Ian Peel wrote that the band "defied expectations by updating their sound and becoming, if only briefly, relevant in the 90s".
+The McCluskey-led OMD explored a dance-oriented approach on Sugar Tax (1991) and Liberator (1993); the latter has since drawn criticism from McCluskey.
+Ian Peel wrote that the band "defied expectations by updating their sound and becoming, if only briefly, relevant in the 90s".
 The group disbanded shortly after the release of Universal (1996), on which they strained for a more organic and acoustic sound.
-McCluskey recalled a negative media perception of the band by the mid-1990s, saying, "At the height of indie rock and Britpop, we were totally out of fashion."
-Since the group's 2006 reformation, their material has been seen as more akin to their early output.
-While celebrating the Dazzle Ships era in a 2023 article, music journalist Rob Sheffield declared that "OMD are still running at the same creative level".
+In reviewing The OMD Singles (1998), AllMusic asserted that the band "covered in a single career that same territory explored by the Human League, Erasure, Yaz[oo], New Order, and beyond."

+Since OMD's 2006 reformation, their material has been seen as more akin to their early output.
+PopMatters wrote that the group's 21st century work represents "one of the more successful second acts in modern pop history".
+The band are noted for their diverse contributions to the electronic, new wave, experimental, dance and post-punk genres throughout their career.
+OMD have undertaken regular UK and international gigs since they reformed, staging their own tours and also embracing '80s revival festivals such as the Rewind Festival and Heritage Live.